graysonarts/writing/august2015/draft.md

 Ji's eyes fixate on the one penis shaped structure, a spindled spire, that abruptly ends in fractured edges, giving hint of incompleteness.
 As a kid, she learned that it was once called a needle, but all she sees is a broken penis.

+#  Dominic
+Dominic pounces on Max as soon as the door slides open, arms around Max's waist, tight, pulling.
+"I heard that your project was greenlit!"
+He kisses Max, a deep passionate kiss.
+Max drops the bag he was holding.

+Max pulls back, disengaging, breathing a deep solid breath.
+"How did you hear?
+It's supposed to be top secret."
+His eyes narrow, gazing with intensity.

+"Oh, I overheard someone saying that you were a lucky sonofabitch, saying you probably fucked Mr Nashitaki to get the green light.
+The normal office bullshit."

+"Jealous, bitter hags."

+"Let's celebrate!"
+He pulls Max into him harder, pulling him over to the bed.
+They fall backwards, the sofa foam of the bed catching their weight with effortless ease.

+"Oh?
+Is this what you want?"
+Max says has he unbuttons Dominic's pants.

+…

+Two naked bodies intertwined, sweat glistens off of their chests as deep breathing begins to slow, a lurid mixture of sweat and sex permeates the air.
+With a heavy sigh, Dominic pulls himself free, become separate entities again.
+He stands up, and walks to the bathroom, Max reaches out in vain to stop him.
+"Come back here."

+"I'm going shower, need to wash all of this off of me" he jesters to his chest and neck.

+Max sits up in bed, crossing his arms and pouting as Dominic continues to the bathroom.
+He flicks the shower to hot, then cold, trying to find the perfect temperature.
+The water rushes over him, warming his body against the cold morning air.
+Lather, rise, repeat, his hands glide over his body, covering every crevice, scouring away the remnants of their passion.

+He becomes lost in himself as the water ebbs and flows over his back, ears filling and emptying as water winds its way down his body.

+"Hey, there is a new club opening up, pansexual, each floor has a different theme.
+Let's go tonight?"
+Max calls from outside the bathroom door, the sound muffled by the water in Dominic's ears.

+"Sure, sounds fun."
+Dominic shuts off the water valve, and steps out of the shower, water dripping and pooling on the floor.
+He palms the door open, Max's eyes travel the length of his body, lingering on his crotch.

+"Up for round two?"

+…
+[KK Club scene]

 # Vienne

 NewTek International Holdings is an umbrella corporation primarily responsible for stealing most of the technological advancements in the last 50 years.
 Vienne is a handler for NewTek International Holdings.
 Her primary responsibility is being the contact person for a small group of spies that NewTek International Holdings employs.
 These spies are in deep cover, sometimes years at a time, infiltrating neighboring corporate states, and relaying information back to NewTek so they can beat people to market with new technologies.